GaelVaroquaux/smithy/docs/index.rst

 * task - Our friendly task function.
 * rule - Define a rule to create implicit tasks for unmet dependencies
 * build - Define a task that creates a file.
+* synth - A task that creates a dynamic list of files.
 * multitask - Not yet implemented.
 * ns - Used in with-statements to help avoid task name clobbering.